operations specialist navy

 Civilian Career Opportunities

-Civilian Career Opportunities abound for the Navy Operations Specialists when they leave or retire from the Navy.
+Civilian Career Opportunities abound for a Navy OS when they leave or retire from the Navy.

 This is especially true if the sailor takes full advantage of on-the-job (OJT) training and educational opportunities afforded them during their service.

-Civilian occupations for Navy Operations Specialists include, but not limited to:
+Civilian occupations for Navy Operations Specialists include, but are not limited to:

 • Computer Operator